Skip to main content

 • if the service is a newly registered service – some newly established services can be of greater risk during the initial set up period;

-• if the service has been issued with a non-compliance notice or where there is a history of non-compliance with legal requirements;
+• if the service has been issued with a priority action notice or where there is a history of non-compliance with legal requirements;

 • if the person in charge, registered person, or responsible individual is absent for more than three months – this may impact on the safe operation of the service; and

-• if the provider is deemed to be a ‘service of concern’ within our enforcement pathway.
+• if the provider is part of the securing improvement and enforcement pathway.

 6.4.
 In order to determine the frequency of inspection we have developed a scheduling model that captures and weighs the factors listed above.
 Our scheduling model will use the available information to identify whether a service requires a routine, early or priority inspection.
 However, the scheduling model is only a tool used for the specific purpose of scheduling an inspection.
 The quality of the service is determined at inspection.

 6.6.
-It is important to note that we may undertake a focused inspection at any time in response to incoming concerns, notifications and safeguarding referrals.
+It is important to note that we may schedule an inspection at any time in response to incoming concerns, notifications or safeguarding referrals.

 7. Conduct during inspection